FBI investigation into Donald Trump's handling of government documents: Trump's response

-Trump claimed he made a "standing order" to declassify all material brought to Mar-a-Lago, though there is no known documentation of the order and no former Trump administration official defends Trump on this point.
-Only one former Trump administration official, Kash Patel, initially agreed with Trump's claim that such an order existed; later, however, Patel refused to answer most questions when he went under oath before the grand jury in October.
-He did answer related questions under oath in November, but it is not yet known how he answered.
+Trump claimed he made a "standing order" to declassify all material brought to Mar-a-Lago, though there is no known documentation of the order, and no former Trump administration official defends Trump on this point.
+Only one former Trump administration official, Kash Patel, initially agreed with Trump's claim that such an order existed; later, however, Patel refused to answer most questions when he went under oath before the grand jury in October and it is unknown how he answered when he went under oath in November.
 Even had the information been declassified, it would have remained illegal for Trump to take and keep documents that belong to the government.

+In a November 2, 2022 interview, a former Trump White House employee told the FBI that they had been unaware of any such standing order during Trump's presidency and that the first they heard of it was from 2022 media reports.

+In a June 2023 FOIA response, both the Justice Department and the intelligence community said they could not find any standing order.

 Despite not turning over all the requested material during his previous interactions with the government, Trump has said that the search warrant was unnecessary, claiming: "the government could have had whatever they wanted, if we had it."